hacksalot/HackMyResume/README.md

 To use HackMyResume you'll need to create a valid resume in either [FRESH][fresca] or [JSON Resume][6] format.
 Then you can start using the command line tool.
-There are four basic commands you should be aware of:
+There are five basic commands you should be aware of:

 - **build** generates resumes in HTML, Word, Markdown, PDF, and other formats.
 Use it when you need to submit, upload, print, or email resumes in specific